 People with Morton's neuroma usually complain of pain that can start in the ball of the foot and shoot into the affected toes.
 Some people just have toe pain.
 There may also be burning and tingling of the toes.
 Some people describe the pain that they feel as being like walking on a stone or a marble.

-Symptoms can be made worse if you wear high-heeled shoes.
-The pain is relieved by taking your shoe off, resting your foot and massaging the area.
-You may also experience some numbness between the affected toes.
+Symptoms can be made worse if wearing high-heeled shoes.
+The pain can be relieved by taking the shoe off, resting your foot and massaging the area.
+There may also be some numbness between the affected toes.

 The symptoms can vary and may come and go over a number of years.
 For example, some people may experience two attacks of pain in a week and then nothing for a year.
 Others may have regular and persistent (chronic) pain.